typelib

 - You can pass in a subclass of

-. - You may supply custom
+Codectocodec_cls. - You may supply custom

-callables - we will generate one using the high-level APIs frommarshals
+marshallerorunmarshallercallables - we will generate one using the high-level APIs frommarshalsandunmarshalsif not supplied. - The

 Tip

-extra when you installed this library, then you have
+If you installed the json extra when you installed this library, then you have

-installed orjson
+installed orjson.

 Parameters: